faklarion/uangkas-kotlin/README.md

 # uangkas

-personal finance app using mysql database.
+personal finance app using mysql database. converted to kotlin.